brineylab/abutils/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-abutils: utilities for AIRR sequence analysis
+abutils: utilities for AIRR analysis
 ====================================================================

-With technical breakthroughs in the throughput and read-length of next-generation sequencing platforms, antibody repertoire sequencing is becoming an increasingly important tool for detailed characterization of the immune response to infection and immunization.
-Accordingly, there is a need for open, scalable software for the genetic analysis of repertoire-scale antibody sequence data.
+With technical breakthroughs in the throughput and read-length of next-generation sequencing platforms, adaptive immune receptor repertoire sequencing is invaluable for detailed characterization of the immune response to infection and immunization.
+Accordingly, there is a need for open, scalable software for the genetic analysis of adaptive immune receptor data at repertoire scale.

-We built ``abutils`` to provide a cohesive set of tools designed for the specific challenges inherent in working with antibody repertoire data.
-The components in ``abutils`` were designed to be flexible: equally at home when used used interactively (in a Jupyter Notebook, for example) or when integrated into more complex programs and/or pipelines (such as abstar_, which is capable of annotating billions of antibody sequences).
+We built ``abutils`` to provide a cohesive set of tools that address the specific challenges inherent in working with adaptive immune receptor repertoire data.
+The components in ``abutils`` were designed to be flexible: equally at home when used used interactively (in a Jupyter Notebook, for example) or when integrated into more complex programs or pipelines (such as abstar_, which is capable of annotating billions of adaptive immune receptor sequences).

 core models
 -----------

 To represent antibody repertoire data at varying levels of granularity, abutils provides three core models:
-``Sequence``, ``Pair``, and ``Lineage``.
-These models are heirarchical -- a ``Lineage`` is composed of one or more ``Pair`` objects, a ``Pair`` is composed of one or more ``Sequence`` objects -- and contain methods appropriate for each level of granularity.

-  * ``Sequence``: model for representing a single antibody sequnce (either heavy or light chain).
+  * **``Sequence``**: model for representing a single antibody sequnce (either heavy or light chain).
     Provides a means to store and access abstar annotations.
 Includes common methods of sequence manipulation, including slicing, reverse-complement, and conversion to FASTA format.
 The ``Sequence`` object is used extensively throughout the ab[x] toolkit.
-  * ``Pair``: model for representing paired (heavy and light) antibody sequences.
+  * **``Pair``**: model for representing paired (heavy and light) antibody sequences.
 Comprised of one or more ``Sequence`` objects.
-  * ``Lineage``: model for representing an antibody clonal lineage.
+  * **``Lineage``**: model for representing an antibody clonal lineage.
 Comprised of one or more ``Pair`` objects.
 Includes methods for lineage manipulation, including generating dot alignments and UCA calculation.

+These models are heirarchical -- a ``Lineage`` is composed of one or more ``Pair`` objects, a ``Pair`` is composed of one or more ``Sequence`` objects -- and contain methods appropriate for each level of granularity.

 tools
 ------

 In addition to the core models, abutils provides a number of commonly used functions.
-These functions are widely used throughput the ab[x] toolkit and are suitable for incorporation into custom pipelines or for use when performing interactive analyses:
+These functions are widely used throughput the ab[x] toolkit and can be easily integrated into custom pipelines or for use when performing interactive analyses:

   * :ref:`pairwise alignment <pairwise-alignment>`: local (Smith-Waterman), global (Needleman-Wunsch) and semi-global